-Students who have completed at least 30 academic credits within their first year may become eligible for Review membership after meeting several requirements.
+Students who have completed at least 30 academic credits within their first year may become eligible for membership after meeting several requirements.
 First, the student must be ranked in the top fifteen percent of the 1L class as determined at the end of the spring semester.
-Students in this category will be invited to participate in the Review’s Candidates Program.
-In addition, the student must satisfactorily complete the Candidates Program in order to be offered membership on the Review.
+Students in this category will be invited to participate in the Candidates Program.
+In addition, the student must satisfactorily complete the Candidates Program to be offered membership.

-Members are required to participate in the activities of the Review.
+Members are required to participate in the activities of the Law Review.
 Specifically, members must attend all regularly scheduled and specially called meetings.
 Further, members are required to complete—in a competent and timely fashion—all tasks assigned by the Editor-in-Chief.
-Additionally, all Review members are required to write a student comment of publishable quality by a date specified by the Editorial Board, typically occurring in spring of the second year.
+Additionally, all Law Review members are required to write a student comment of publishable quality by a date specified by the Editorial Board, typically occurring in the spring of the second year.
 There are no exceptions to this policy.
 The procedure the student should follow is discussed in the Bylaws.
-Failure to comply with the requirements of membership may result in disciplinary action in accordance with the Review’s Bylaws.
+Failure to comply with the requirements of membership may result in disciplinary action per the Review’s Bylaws.